hankui/CRIT/README.md

 model.zip has the trained model and mean/std files.

-The DEM data defined in Collection-2 Landsat ARD tiles can be find in WHERE.
+The DEM data defined in Collection-2 Landsat ARD tiles can be find in https://zenodo.org/records/13875964.

 The reference training and testing data saved in csv can be found in https://zenodo.org/records/8097697 (LCMAP_CU_Landsat_ARD.DAILY.85.06.18.24997.sensor.st.dem.csv)